 Your primary reference for Order of the Arrow programs and information is the OA website www.oa-bsa.org.
 We highly encourage you to visit the site frequently as it is the best place to ensure the information you receive is current.
 At the end of this general information, you will also find several appendices that will assist you in locating information that will be helpful in fulfilling your responsibilities as an OA Unit Representative.

-You will notice that certain information must come directly from your lodge, including the Where to Go Camping information for your council, your Lodge Planbook, a list of local area resources for community service projects, and registration forms for lodge events.
+You will notice that certain information must come directly from your lodge, including your Lodge Planbook, a list of local area resources for community service projects, and registration forms for lodge events.
 If you do not already have a copy of these items, please contact your lodge/chapter leadership or your council service center.